What do you do as a Practice Director?

-I’ve always wanted to work in practice or with horses since I can remember.
-I come from a family that have always been involved with horses so could ride before I could walk.
-I’ve never wanted to do anything else other than work with or with animals in one way or another.
+Ive always wanted to work in the veterinary field or with horses since I can remember.
+I came from a family that have always been involved with horses so I could ride before I could walk.
+This is what lead me to my first years in equine veterinary.

-How did you become a veterinary office worker?
+How did you become a Veterinary practice Director?